IvanShterev/IvanShterev/README.md

 </div>

 Hi there, I'm Ivan! 👋
-I'm a passionate Frontend Developer with a love for building beautiful web applications. 🌟
+I'm a passionate Developer with a love for building beautiful web applications. 🌟

 📫 Get in Touch
 - Email: ivan.shterevv@gmail.com